Our latest Ofsted report can be found on our news page.

-You will be billed once your child is settled in and can pay weekly, or every half term with either cash or cheque.
+You will be billed once your child has settled in and can pay weekly, or monthly with either cash or cheque.
 Please put these in a sealed envelope, with your child’s name and the amount paid.
 The payment of fees must be prompt as per the date stated on your invoice otherwise a £20.00 late payment fee will be incurred.

 Half Term w.c 24th October

 Please note PD day Monday 5th June so children do not return to preschool until 6th June

 Half Term w.c 29th May